1Ring/1Ring/README.md

-1Ring - Portable anonymous identity and password management services with integrated wallets for Bitcoin and various cryptocurrencies
+1Ring - An Identity for Everyone, for Everything
 -------------------
 WARNING: THIS SOFTWARE IS PRESENTED "AS IS" AND WITHOUT WARRANTY.
 IT IS CONSIDERED EXPERIMENTAL.
 USE AT YOUR OWN RISK.

+Portable anonymous identity and password management services with integrated wallets for Bitcoin and various cryptocurrencies

 7e+9 people alive on the Earth
 1e+24 grains of sand on the Earth